milomarv/DartsCounter/README.md

 # 🎯 Dart Counter Web Application

 ## Overview
-This Dart Counter is a web server application designed to facilitate playing the classic game of darts, commonly known as 501.
-However, users can also configure the game to play with other point values.
-The application allows customization of the number of legs and sets, as well as the option to play in modes such as Best of or First to.
+This Dart Counter is a distributed web server application uniquely designed to enhance the experience of playing the classic game of darts, commonly known as 501.
+Unlike traditional dart counters, this application operates across multiple devices.
+Users need two devices to fully utilize its functionality: one for inputting scores using the Typer Page and another for displaying the game progress and statistics.

 ## Features

 ### 1. Configure Game
 Users can set up the game according to their preferences, including choosing the point value for each game (e.g., 501), specifying the number of legs and sets, and selecting the mode (Best of or First to).
+Additionally, various game variants are available, such as "Double out," where players must hit a double to win the game, adding an extra layer of strategy and skill to the gameplay experience.

 ### 2. Type in Scores
 The application provides a dedicated Typer Page where users can conveniently input their scores during gameplay.